mattermost-community/mattermost-plugin-nagios/README.md

 If you are a Nagios admin/user and think there is something this plugin lacks or something that it does could be done the other way around, let us know!
 We are trying to develop this plugin based on users' needs.
-If there is a certain feature you or your team needs, open up an issue and explain your needs.
+If there is a certain feature you or your team needs, open up an issue, and explain your needs.
 We will be happy to help.

 ## Installing the plugin